-TL;DR: the best Wispr Flow alternative for most Mac users is Infina: $99 once instead of a subscription, transcription that runs on your Mac by default, and the only fully hands-free loop in the category (dictate, send, and switch apps by voice from across the room).
+TL;DR: the best Wispr Flow alternative for most Mac users is Infina: $99/year instead of $144 to $180 a year, transcription that runs on your Mac by default, and the only fully hands-free loop in the category (dictate, send, and switch apps by voice from across the room).
 If your needs are different, this list also covers Superwhisper, MacWhisper, VoiceInk, and Apple's free built-in dictation, all of which end the monthly bill or the cloud dependence.

 Infina is our product and it's pick number one below, so read this knowing our bias.
 To keep ourselves honest, every entry (ours included) gets real cons, and we tell you plainly when staying with Wispr Flow is the right call.